popchanovska/ai-systemic-failures/README.md

 ---

-## Data and Methodology
+## Data

-The dataset is derived from news articles reporting AI-related incidents.
-Each article is processed to extract incident descriptions, mitigation actions, and associated risk categories.
+We use data from three sources — AI Incident Databas (AIID), AIAAIC and AI Incidents Monitor (developed by OECD), with over 9,000 rows in total.
+Each row represents one AI-related incident.
+All three datasets follow a similar methodology in which each AI incident reported in the news media is recorded as a distinct entry and linked to its original source.

+---

+# Mitigation
-GPT-5-mini is used to identify mitigation statements, which are then manually reviewed to ensure consistency and accuracy.
+GPT-5-mini is used to identify mitigation statements, which are then manually reviewed to ensure accuracy.
 The extracted data is organized into structured records containing:

 - Incident ID
 - Mitigation action